Haris16-code/BJH-OS-Studio/README.md

 ## 1. Introduction
 **BJH OS Studio** is the official Integrated Development Environment (IDE) built to empower developers to create robust HTML5-based Applications and Games for the **BJH OS** ecosystem.

-It provides a "What You See Is What You Get" (WYSIWYG) experience with live previewing, syntax highlighting, and integrated asset management, stripping away the complexity of manual configuration.
+It provides a syntax highlighting, and integrated asset management, stripping away the complexity of manual configuration.

 ---